 I know I always bring up this book, but it’s my kitchen bible.
 I consult it for just about everything.
 If you don’t already have The America’s Test Kitchen Cooking School Cookbook: Everything You Need to Know to Become a Great Cook, you’re missing out.
 I’ve used this book for everything, from how to cut a shallot, to what substitute I can use for eggs, and countless recipes, from dinner to dessert.
 I’ve tried many vanilla cakes and the one in the book is by far the best!
 Buttery and light, with the perfect cake texture.

-Then, whisk buttermilk, melted butter, oil, vanilla, and egg yolks .
+Then, in a separate bowl, whisk buttermilk, melted butter, oil, vanilla, and egg yolks .
 Egg whites will be used in the next step!

 In a stand mixer with a whisk attachment, add egg whites and a pinch of cream of tarter and beat for about 1 minute.
 Increase speed and beat for 1 more minute.
 Add the remaining 1/4 cup of sugar and beat for 2-3 more minutes, until glossy stiff peaks form.

 Remove egg white mixture from mixing bowl, and add flour mixture from the first step to the now empty bowl.
 Gradually pour in butter mixture.

 Now, add the reserved egg whites to the mixing bowl and gently fold in.

 Divide evenly into 2 pans.
 Gently tap pans to release air bubbles.

 Bake for 20-22 minutes and let cool for 10 minutes before removing cake from pans.